 CHILDBIRTH INJURY LAWYERS IN CHICAGO

-TRUST THE DERATANY FIRM TO MAKE THINGS RIGHT IF YOUR INFANT WAS HARMED BY AN OBSTETRICIAN OR OTHER MEDICAL PROFESSIONAL.
+TRUST DERATANY & KOSNER TO MAKE THINGS RIGHT IF YOUR INFANT WAS HARMED BY AN OBSTETRICIAN OR OTHER MEDICAL PROFESSIONAL.

-At The Deratany Firm, our experienced Chicago childbirth injury attorneys understand that a baby with a birth injury may suffer lifelong physical and/or mental limitations.
+At Deratany & Kosner, our experienced Chicago childbirth injury attorneys understand that a baby with a birth injury may suffer lifelong physical and/or mental limitations.
 Although most women give birth in a hospital surrounded by medical professionals, a birth injury can happen at almost any point during labor and delivery.
 These injuries are most often the result of medical negligence or error.

 The most common birth injuries are cerebral palsy, oxygen deprivation, mental retardation, Erb’s Palsy, Klumpke’s Palsy and Brachial Plexus injuries.
 The ability to file a medical malpractice claim when birth injuries are of a permanent nature provides the possibility for both the newborn and its family to recover monetary damages for: